FACTS ABOUT UGANDA | FACTS ON UGANDA | UGANDA FACTS

 - Nonetheless, because of their heavy workload, they have little time for these income-generating activities.

-- COVID19 has worsened the effects of poverty in Uganda and World Bank estimates shows that up to three million people could fall into poverty particularly in urban areas.
+- COVID19 has worsened the effects of poverty in Uganda and World Bank estimates show that up to three million people could fall into poverty, particularly in urban areas.